anupambartwal/simulation-based-assigments/README.md

 # simulation-based-assigments
-This repo consists of two simulation Questions
+This repository consists of two simulation Questions